Year : 1867

 [Vide the Uttar Pradesh Act 35 of 1979, s.
 9, and amended by Uttar Pradesh Act 29 of 2016 and 9 of 2018].

 - Penalty for subsequent offence.— Whoever, having been convicted of an offence punishable under section 3 or section 4 of this Act, shall again be guilty of any offence punishable under either of such sections, shall be subject for every such subsequent offence to double the amount of punishment to which he would have been liable for the first commission of an offence of the same description:

 Provided that he shall not be liable in any case to a fine exceeding six hundred rupees, or to imprisonment for a term exceeding one year.

-The Magistrate trying the case may direct any portion of any fine which shall be levied under Ss.
-3 and 4 of this Act, or any part of the moneys or proceeds of articles seized and ordered to be forfeited under this Act, to be paid to an informer.
+- Portion of fine may be paid to informer.—The Magistrate trying the case may direct any portion of any fine which shall be levied under sections 3 and 4 of this Act, or any part of the moneys or proceeds of articles seized and ordered to be forfeited under this Act, to be paid to an informer.

-2. The words "and such fines shall (subject to the provisions contained in the last preceding section) be applied as the Lieutenant Governor or Chief Commissioner as the case may be, shall from time to time direct" were omitted by A. O., 1937 (1-4-1937).
+- The words and brackets “and such fines shall (subject to the provisions contained in the last preceding section) be applied as the Lieutenant-Governor or Chief Commissioner, as the case may be, shall from time to time direct” rep. by the A. O. 1937.